 For dessert I just HAD to make our signature: Beignets!
 I made the traditional beignet recipe that we always use.
 I crushed some Oreo cookies up and mixed them with icing sugar for the topping.
 As a dipper I used marshmallow fluff, with some boiling water to make it palatable.
 Then I added the crushed cookies (leaving some for the top as a garnish!).
 Fry them in batches, shake or roll them in the topping.
 For the one really dramatic beignet I used a black gel for one side and icing sugar for the other.
-Full recipe to come at a later date!
+Full recipe here!

 Cruella de Vil Cream Puffs: